-1.6 SCHOOLS OF THE FACULTY
+V.1.6 SCHOOLS OF THE FACULTY

 School Subject group

-School of Basic Sciences History (including Geography)
+History (including Geography)

 Law

-Philosophy

-Political Studies
+School of Basic Sciences Political Studies

 Public Management and Administration Law Subjects

-Theology
+Theology and Philosophy

-School of Behavioural Sciences Industrial Psychology
+Industrial Psychology

 Labour Relations Management

 Psychology

-Social Work
+School of Behavioural Sciences Social Work

 Sociology

-School of Languages Afrikaans
+Afrikaans

 Communication Studies

-English
+School of Languages English

 French and German

 Language Practice

 Sesotho

 School of Education Sciences Cf Calendar School of Education Sciences

-1.7 QUALIFICATIONS, PROGRAMMES AND CURRICULA
+V.1.7 QUALIFICATIONS, PROGRAMMES AND CURRICULA

-FIRST BACHELOR DEGREES Qualification Qualification Programme and Curriculum and code code Method of delivery HEQF level History and the Humanities: L316V Full-time 7 Humanities Psychology and Languages: L320V Full-time 7 (100 135) Economics and Sociology: L373V No new registrations accepted from 2011 Full-time and Part-time 7 History and Geography: L374V Full-time and Part-time 7 Bachelor of Arts nelor of Arts (BA) Public Management and Governance: L304V Full-time and Part-time 7 Public Management with Human Resource Management and Labour Relations Management: L305V Full-time and Part-time 7 Development and Management Public Governance and Politics with Law Subjects: L306V Full-time and Part-time 7 (100 133) Public Management and Economics: L307V No new registrations Full-time and Part-time 7 accepted from 2011 Public Management and Society: L308V Full-time and Part-time 7 Public Management and Environment: L309V Full-time and Part-time 7
+FIRST BACHELOR DEGREES Qualification Programme and code Curriculum and code Method of delivery HEQF level History and the Humanities: L316V Full-time 7 Humanities Psychology and Languages: Full-time 7 (100 135) Economics and Sociology: L373V No new registrations accepted from 2011 Full-time and Part-time 7 Bachelor of Arts History and Geography: L374V Full-time and Part-time 7 (BA) (BA) Public Management and Governance: L304V Full-time and Part-time 7 Public Management with Human Resource Management and Labour Relations Management: L305V Full-time and Part-time 7 Public Governance and Politics with Law Subjects: L306V Full-time and Part-time 7 Public Management and Society: L308V Full-time and Part-time 7 Public Management and Environment: L309V Full-time and Part-time 7

-Qualification Qualification Programme and Curriculum and code code Method of delivery HEQF level With Law subjects (100 145) Law Subjects: R302V Full-time 7 Language Practice and Afrikaans or English: L346V Full-time 7 Language Practice (100 137) Language Practice and Sesotho or French: Full-time 7 Language Practice and Communication: L348V Full-time 7 Language and Literary Studies (100 140) Languages: L349V Full-time 7 Bachelor of Arts nelor of Arts (BA) Behavioural Sciences (100 143) Industrial Psychology and Labour Relations Management: L300V Full-time and Part-time 7 (BA) Psychology and Sociology: L302V Full-time and Part-time 7 Psychology and Labour Relations Management: L303V Full-time and Part-time 7 Pastoral Guidance and Psychology Pastoral Guidance in Psychological Context: T302V Full-time and Part-time 7 (100 153) Pastoral Guidance and Psychology: T303V Full-time and Part-time 7 Communication (100 159) Communication: L327V Full-time 7 Social Work and Psychology (100 168) Social Work and Psychology: G301V No new registrations accepted from 2011 Full-time and Part-time 7 Bachelor in Social Work (BSW) - (111 101) Social Work: G402V Full-time and Part-time 7
+Qualification Programme and code Curriculum and code Method of delivery HEQF level Law Subjects (100 145) Law Subjects: R302V Phase out at end of 2014 and R303V Phase in from 2013 for 1st years Full-time and Part-time 7 Part-time: Owing not be presented p to specific capacity constraints part-time. s, this program nme may Language Practice and Afrikaans or English: L346V Full-time 7 Language Practice (100 137) Language Practice and Sesotho or French: L347V Full-time 7 Language Practice and Communication: L348V Full-time 7 Language and Literary Studies (100 140) Languages: L349V Full-time 7 Bachelor of Arts (BA) (100) BA) 100) Industrial Psychology and Labour Relations Management: L300V Full-time and Part-time 7 Behavioural Sciences (100 143) Psychology and Sociology: L302V Full-time and Part-time 7 Psychology and Labour Relations Management: L303V Full-time and Part-time 7 Pastoral Guidance and Psychology (100 Pastoral Guidance in Psychological Context: T302V Full-time and Part-time 7 153) Pastoral Guidance and Psychology: T303V Full-time and Part-time 7 Communication (100 159) Communication: L327V Full-time 7 Bachelor in Social Work (BSW) (111) - (111 101) Social Work: G402V Full-time 8

-2 RULES FOR THE DEGREE BACHELOR OF ARTS
+V.2 RULES FOR THE DEGREE BACHELOR OF ARTS

-2.1 CHOICE OF PROGRAMME AND CURRICULUM
+V.2.1 CHOICE OF PROGRAMME AND CURRICULUM

-This qualification can be obtained in one of the programmes and curricula described in Rule V.1.7.
+This qualification can be obtained in one of the programmes and curricula described in V.1.7.

-2.2 DURATION (MINIMUM AND MAXIMUM DURATION)
+V.2.2 DURATION (MINIMUM AND MAXIMUM DURATION)